 Neurologists and Neurosurgeons specialise in disorders of the central and peripheral nervous system, trauma, tumours, vascular disorders, infections of the brain or spine, stroke, or degenerative diseases of the spine.
 Neurologists diagnose and provide non-surgical treatment, while Neurosurgeons perform the surgery.

-Please note that the Cayman Islands Hospital (the George Town Hospital) is the only hospital that has a maternity ward where babies are delivered.
+Please note that the Cayman Islands Hospital (the George Town Hospital) and the Cayman Islands Hospital (as of 2017) are the only hospitals that have a maternity ward where babies are delivered.